bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint_challenge/challenge_md.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+One (employee) to many (territories).
+The relationship between these tables is actually specified in a different table, EmployeeTerritory, which shows that each territory has at most one employee (at least in this small version of the database) but each employee can have a bunch of territories.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+MongoDB should be enough for quick-and-dirty application development, where all we need is to store key-value pairs and we don't mind the possibility of the values having heterogeneous types.
+It's great for cases where we're prototyping an app and don't know what sort of data we'll be storing, so we don't want to commit to a particular schema upfront.
+MongoDB is distributed in the cloud, so it scales faster than relational databases and can do so entirely on someone else's computers.

+MongoDB is has historically not been appropriate when we need our data to be maximally reliable (i.e., ACID).
+Thus, it hasn't been used much to store banking information or other sensitive stuff.
+(That being said, newer iterations of MongoDB have created ACIDity under some conditions.)
+At any rate, much of the business infrastructure out there is built on SQL and would be very costly to migrate onto other languages.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

+NewSQL is a blanket name for approaches that seek to achieve the scalability and performance of non-relational databases along with the ACID guarantees of relational DBs.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well